Value-based contracts (VBCs) have seen limited uptake, despite a significant amount of discussion among biopharma executives.

 The second is the Anti-Kickback Statute.
 This rule prohibits the payment of anything of value in exchange for referrals under Medicare, Medicaid and other federal programs.
 It leaves manufacturers concerned that the federal government could view certain discounts offered to a Medicaid program under a VBC as intended to promote the manufacturer’s product over a competitor’s, thereby violating the statute.

 However, state Medicaid agencies have been deploying value-based initiatives in both their fee-for-service and managed care programs, and are now beginning to extend those initiatives into drug purchasing.
-The Oklahoma Medicaid program has implemented four VBCs, and the Centers for Medicaid & Medicare Services has authorized Colorado and Michigan to enter into VBCs with manufacturers, though details of the executed VBCs have not been publicly released.
+The Oklahoma Medicaid program has implemented four VBCs, and the Centers for Medicare & Medicaid Services has authorized Colorado and Michigan to enter into VBCs with manufacturers, though details of the executed VBCs have not been publicly released.
 Massachusetts has instituted a new carve-out policy for CAR-T therapies whereby they are separately reimbursed outside the bundled hospital payment on the condition that the state mandates the hospital enter into a VBC with the biopharmaceutical manufacturers in question.
-Louisiana and Washington have both implemented a “Netflix model” contract for hepatitis c virus (HCV) treatments with Gilead and AbbVie, respectively.
+Louisiana and Washington have both implemented a “Netflix model” contract for HCV treatments with Gilead and AbbVie, respectively.
 Under this model, total state Medicaid spending for a manufacturer’s HCV treatments would be capped in exchange for the manufacturer becoming the exclusive supplier of the drugs.

 More recently, a proposal released by the U.S. Department of Health and Human Services (HHS) Office of Inspector General (OIG) in October 2019 included new anti-kickback safe harbors covering value-based arrangements involving healthcare providers, but excluded biopharmaceutical manufacturers, medical device companies and labs.
 HHS Secretary Alex Azar confirmed that the department was working on protections to enable VBCs for biopharmaceutical products that the OIG may consider in future rulemaking.